-Partnering with Middle Income Countries as Global Actors
+Partnering with MICs as Global Actors

 Strengthening the Knowledge Partnership and Facilitating Cross-Country Learning

 In addition, some 40 countries to date have reimbursed (in part or in full) the World Bank for knowledge and advisory services in a range of sectors and covering a broad spectrum of issues.
 Such countries engage the World Bank as an objective and trusted development partner.
-The steady increase in the provision of reimbursable advisory services by the World Bank is indicative of many middle income countries’ appreciation for the breadth and depth of international experience that the World Bank is able to bring.
+The steady increase in the provision of reimbursable advisory services by the World Bank is indicative of many MICs’ appreciation for the breadth and depth of international experience that the World Bank is able to bring.
 Over time, clients have expanded from central government institutions to sub-national government entities, state-owned enterprises, and other non-sovereign entities.

 Providing a Range of Financial Services